A small architecture demo

 Take a look at the above code snippet.
 We have two void functions that simply sum all elements in a 2D long long array.
 At a glance they do the exact same thing, same time complexity, same iteration bounds.

 But there’s one minor change that massively changes the performance between the two.
-This change takes advantage of the cache and the design of C++.
+This change takes advantage of an architectural feature of modern computers and the design/implementation of C++ arrays.

 Analysis